ttmgr/PhD_Notes/README.md

 ## basecalling
 -guppy basecaller

+The first step for each sequencing run is to basecall your data, i.e., produce fastq sequencing files from the initial fast5 files.
+We will use the standard basecaller is guppy developed by Oxford Nanopore.

 ```shell
 $ guppy_basecaller -i /input_directory_fast5 -s /output_directory -c <configuration_filge.cfg> [options]
 ```
+The command above will call guppy on the input fast5 directory option (-i), write the output to the directory given with option -s in fastq format (option -o).
 The configuration file comprises the used nanopore device and the corresponding kit

 ## Adapter Removal
 -Porechop

+Porechop is a tool for finding and removing adapters from Oxford Nanopore reads.
+Adapters on the ends of reads are trimmed off, and when a read has an adapter in its middle, it is treated as chimeric and chopped into separate reads

 ```shell
 $ porechop -i <fastq_output_guppy.fastq> -o <porechopped.fastq>